-Commitments For The Future

-IMPROVING STUDENT SUCCESS BY STRENGTHENING COORDINATION BETWEEN STUDENT SERVICES, INSTRUCTION + ACADEMIC SUPPORT
+Considerations/ Opportunities For The Future IMPROVING STUDENT SUPPORT BY STRENGTHENING COORDINATION BETWEEN STUDENT SERVICES + INSTRUCTION

 - Resolve issues related to assessment tests, including alignment of tests with specific college courses so that assessment processes are reliable predictors of course success, ESL testing and early assessment. - Address the gap in information sharing between Student Services and Instruction so that students are able to make full use of student support services.
-Employ technology to support communication and information between instructional and student services. - Develop structural mechanisms to build trust and common understanding among stakeholders across the campus with regard to tutoring, supplemental instruction, student success courses and other support programs. - Streamline written information for easy comprehension and follow through.
+Employ technology to support communication and information between instructional and student services. - Develop structural mechanisms to build trust and common understanding among stakeholders across the campus with regard to tutoring, supplemental instruction, student success courses and other support programs. - Streamline written information for easy apprehension and follow through.